-*The opinions expressed by the author in this piece are strictly his own and do not reflect the viewpoints of surebud as a whole.
+*The opinions expressed by the author in this piece are strictly his own and do not reflect the viewpoints of the Roundup as a whole.
 The rest of the members of surebud don't have the guts to take a stand like this.
 The author is a hero.
 Enjoy.

 It's rodeo time Houston!
 Get fired up.
 Join a committee.
 Google a Cavenders location.
 Squint and try to watch a concert.
 Take part in a corporately sponsored BBQ cook-off.
 Go crazy.

 Yes, I am being sarcastic.
 Yes, I do hate the Houston Rodeo.
-At this point I'd like to point out that I don't hate the livestock show portion of the event.
+At this juncture, I'd like to point out that I don't hate the livestock show portion of the event.
 It's for the kids!
 The rodeo, not so much.
-Perhaps I should also point out that I'm not anti-bullriding or steer wrestling, or that one game where the cowboys play fake poker while a wild animal runs around them.
-I'm certainly not against mutton bustin'.
+Perhaps I should also point out that I'm not anti-bull riding or steer wrestling, or that one game where the cowboys play fake poker while a wild animal runs around them.
+I'm certainly not against mutton-bustin'.
 Mutton bustin' should take football's place in the spring.
 (Take that UFL!)

 But I'm back peddling here.
 I am against the other parts of the Rodeo.
 Nay, I hate them.
 Here's why.

 As for the rest of the lineup, check out Styx.
 STYX!
 Are they going to do Kilroy?
 That's the only possible purpose for having them here.
-Also if Dennis DeYoung ain't there it ain't Styx.
-Austin Mahone and Demi Lovato are playing, I suspect, so that the Disney crowd can screech for 2 solid hours.
+Also if Dennis DeYoung ain't there, it ain't Styx.
+Austin Mahone and Demi Lovato are playing; I suspect so that the Disney crowd can screech for two solid hours.
 Has anyone seen Jake Owen, Luke Bryan, and Brantley Gilbert in the same room?
 Me neither.